DannyHoKim/Amazon_Vine_Analysis/README.md

 ## Overview of The Analysis

 The purpose of this analysis is to analyze Amazon reviews written by members of the paid Amazon Vine Program.
-From one of the Amazon datasets, I performed the ETL process, transformed the data, connected to and QWS RDS instance, and loaded the data into pgAdmin.
-Lastly, I PySpark to determine if there was any bias towards favorable reviews from Vine members in the data set.
+From one of the Amazon datasets, I performed the ETL process, transformed the data, connected to and AWS RDS instance, and loaded the data into pgAdmin.
+Lastly, I used PySpark to determine if there was any bias towards favorable reviews from Vine members in the data set.

 ## Results